China-bound flight returns to Seattle after passenger assaults crew member

-SEATTLE A Delta Air Lines flight bound for Beijing returned to Seattle on Thursday after a passenger in the first-class cabin assaulted a crew member before being subdued by other travelers, a Seattle-Tacoma International Airport spokesman said.
+SEATTLE A Delta Air Lines flight bound for Beijing returned to Seattle on Thursday after a passenger in the first-class cabin assaulted a flight attendant before being subdued by other travelers, a Seattle-Tacoma International Airport spokesman said.

-Two people were sent for medical treatment for non-life-threatening injuries after the plane landed safely shortly after 7 p.m., airport spokesman Perry Cooper said.
+Two people were sent to hospital with non-life-threatening injuries after the Boeing 767-300 landed safely shortly after 7 p.m., airport spokesman Perry Cooper said.

-The unruly male passenger was taken into custody by local law enforcement assisted by the Federal Bureau of Investigation, Cooper said.
+The unruly male passenger was arrested by Port of Seattle Police Department officers, Cooper said.

 Delta flight 129 departed Seattle-Tacoma International Airport at around 5:30 p.m., but headed back to Seattle roughly 45 minutes into the flight, Cooper said.

-Cooper said the man assaulted a flight attendant in the first-class cabin, but he had no further details on what triggered the incident.
-He said it was not a national security matter.
+Cooper said the man assaulted a flight attendant in the first-class cabin, but said he had no further details about the incident.

+The Federal Bureau of Investigation was assisting police with the investigation, said FBI spokeswoman Ayn Dietrich.

+Dietrich said the FBI was interviewing passengers and had no information to suggest the incident was a threat to national security.

-Numerous passengers intervened to help subdue the suspect.
-The pilot decided to turn back and call for law enforcement and medics to meet the plane, Cooper said.
+Cooper said multiple passengers intervened to help subdue the suspect during the in-flight disturbance.
+The pilot decided to turn back and call for police, fire, and medical personnel to meet the plane.

 Lorie Dankers, a spokeswoman for the Transportation Security Administration, said there was no security breach at the airport, south of Seattle.